zeesshhh0/gymdesk/README.md

 ### TODO List

-- [ ] Implement global file that initeates database connection and checks all things
+- [x] Implement global file that initeates database connection and checks all things
+- [ ] fix the index page
+- [ ] remove all the dbcon includes from files
 - [ ] Implement global search functionality across all database tables
 - [ ] Refactor codebase to create reusable utility functions
 - [ ] Add input validation and error handling